Reports

 - High-confidence resource: 97% of Goldfields’ ounces are classified as Indicated, with the current resource closely matching historical production.

-- Fully funded for growth: A recent $8 million private placement gives Fortune Bay the capital to advance development, drilling, and permitting without near-term financing pressure.
+- Fully funded for growth: A recent $8 million private placement gives Fortune Bay the capital to advance engineering studies, environmental baseline work, and permitting without near-term financing pressure.

 With gold consolidating, one junior miner advances what may be Saskatchewan’s next gold mine